-Smilies are small graphical icons which you can insert into your messages to show an emotion or feeling, such as a joke or embarrassment.
-For example, if you entered a sarcastic comment, rather than type 'that was a joke', you could simply insert the 'wink' smilie.
+Emoticons are small graphical icons which you can insert into your messages to show an emotion or feeling, such as a joke or embarrassment.
+For example, rather than say 'that was a joke', you could simply insert the 'wink' emoticon.

-If you have used email or internet chat systems, you will probably be familiar with the concept of smilies already.
-Certain combinations of text characters are converted into smilies.
+If you have used text messaging, you will probably be familiar with the concept of emoticons already.
+Certain combinations of text characters are converted into emoticons.
 For example,:) is converted into a smiling face.
-To understand smilie codes, tilt your head to the left and look at the text: you will see that :) represents two eyes and a smiling mouth.

-Here is a list of the smilies currently used by this forum...
+Here is a list of the emoticons currently used by this forum...